tnebooks/12th-biology/content.en/zoology/environmental/environmental_issues.md

 Overuse of agrochemicals have been observed to generate residues that cause nutrient imbalance.
-In addition,
-* May kill beneficial bacteria and soil organisms.
+In addition,- May kill beneficial bacteria and soil organisms.

-* Can cause eutrophication in water bodies.
+- Can cause eutrophication in water bodies.

-* Affect aquatic animals and their productivity.
+- Affect aquatic animals and their productivity.

-* Pesticide containing water, even in trace quantities is unfit for human consumption.
+- Pesticide containing water, even in trace quantities is unfit for human consumption.

-* Particles (aerosols) and residues of these chemicals cause air pollution.
+- Particles (aerosols) and residues of these chemicals cause air pollution.

-* Inhalation of contaminated air can cause respiratory problems.
+- Inhalation of contaminated air can cause respiratory problems.

-* Consumption can lead to poisoning, side effects and after effects.
+- Consumption can lead to poisoning, side effects and after effects.

-* Chemicals can cause skin rashes and irritation of eyes.
+- Chemicals can cause skin rashes and irritation of eyes.

-* Many of these chemicals are reported to be carcinogenic.
+- Many of these chemicals are reported to be carcinogenic.

-* They can trigger hormonal disorders and neurotoxicity.
+- They can trigger hormonal disorders and neurotoxicity.

-* Beneficial insects and animals can be affected.
+- Beneficial insects and animals can be affected.

 ### <u>12.6 Biomagnification